-- setting the total compensation of our Chief Executive Officer and evaluating his performance based on corporate goals and objectives; - reviewing and approving the Chief Executive Officer's decisions relevant to the total compensation of our company's other executive officers; - making recommendations to the Board of Directors with respect to equity-based plans in order to allow us to attract and retain qualified personnel; and - reviewing director compensation levels and practices and recommending, from time to time, changes in such compensation levels and practices to the Board of Directors.
+- setting the total compensation of our Chief Executive Officer and evaluating his performance based on corporate goals and objectives; - reviewing and approving the Chief Executive Officer's decisions relevant to the total compensation of our company's other executive officers; - making recommendations to the Board of Directors with respect to equity-based plans in order to allow us to attract and retain qualified personnel; and reviewing director compensation levels and practices and recommending, from time to time, changes in such compensation levels and practices to the Board of Directors.

 The members of our Compensation Committee are Messrs.
 Fanzilli, Geeslin and Geday.
 Mr. Geeslin currently serves as Chairman of the Compensation Committee.
-Each member of the Compensation Committee is an "independent director" as such term is defined by Nasdaq's Listing Rules.
+Each member of the Compensation Committee is an "independent director" as such term is defined by Nasdaq's Listing Rules and as determined by the Board of Directors.
 The Compensation Committee meets as necessary during the fiscal year as well as considers and takes action by written consent.